mayank-k-jha/Caavo-Computer-vision-challenge-Hackerearth/README.md

 in same scale or aspect ratio.
 Most of the images were taken in good lighting conditions while some were in bad lighting consitions.
 So, we have to normalize it.
-Most importantly, I found data leakage.
+Most importantly, there was a data leakage.
 I observed that the naming conventions of images do have information that can tell us about their target.
 But, to keep competition fair, I didn't use it.
-But others used it just before half an hour when the competition ends due to which my ranking suffers little bit.

 --------------------------------------------------------------------------